QC Bootcamps

 • Course Code: ACSKL or search “Bootcamp”

-Preparing for Experimental Psychology Bootcamp
+Prep for Experimental Psychology Bootcamp (PSYCH 213W)

 For students who are going to take PSYCH 213W, who need to retake PSYCH 213W, or who want to review experimental psychology principles.
 The bootcamp is led by an instructor within the department.